Cloudberry Backup – Affordable & Recommended Cloud Backup Service on Azure & AWS

-Here’s a block diagram of one example configuration below.
-CBB performs full and incremental file backups from the SoftNAS ZFS filesystems and stores the data into low-cost, highly-durable object storage – S3 on AWS, and Azure blobs on Azure.
+CBB performs full and incremental file backups from the SoftNAS ZFS filesystems and stores the data in low-cost, highly-durable object storage – S3 on AWS, and Azure blobs on Azure.

 CBB supports a broad range of backup repositories, so you can choose to back up to one or more targets, within the same cloud or across different clouds as needed for additional redundancy.
 It is even possible to back up your SoftNAS pool data deployed in Azure to AWS, and vice versa.
 Note that we generally recommend creating a VPC-to-S3 or VNET-to-Blob service endpoint in your respective public cloud architecture to optimize network storage traffic and speed up backup timeframes.

 To reduce the costs of backup storage even further, you can define lifecycle policies within the Cloudberry UI that move the backups from object storage into archive storage.
 For example, on AWS, the initial backup is stored on S3, then a lifecycle policy (managed right in CBB) kicks in and moves the data out of S3 and into Glacier archive storage.
 This reduces the backup data costs to around $4/TB (or less in volume) per month.
 You can optionally add a Glacier Deep Archive policy and reduce storage costs even further down to $1 per TB/month.
 There is also an option to use AWS S3 Infrequent Access Storage.